loganrouleau/loganrouleau.github.io/_posts/2018-11-27-navigating-strava-api-authentication.markdown

 categories: blog
 ---

 On October 15, 2018 Strava made a small change to their [API authentication flow](https://developers.strava.com/docs/authentication/).
 Changes included removal of permanent access tokens (effective Oct.
 2019), and improvements to the documentation.
-Having struggled to understand the previous version of Strava's OAuth2 implementation, I thought I would walk through the new process required to obtain an access token.
+Having struggled to understand the previous version of Strava's OAuth2 implementation, I thought I would walk through the new process required to obtain an access token from within a Strava API App.

 This post will be language agnostic - I'll use Postman and my browser to make the required HTTP calls.
 The intent is to help with integrating the process into a Strava app by giving a concrete example of how to do it.